awslabs/graphstorm/docs/source/install/env-setup.rst

 Environment Setup
 =================

-GraphStorm can be installed as a pip package.
-However, configure an GraphStorm environment is non-trivial.
+For a quick and easy setup, GraphStorm can be installed as a pip package.

+However, configuring an GraphStorm environment is non-trivial.
 Users need to install dependencies and configure distributed Pytorch running environments.
 For this reason, we recommend that our users use Docker as the base running environment to use GraphStorm.

 Prerequisites
 --------------

 1. **Docker**: You need to install Docker in your environment as the `Docker documentation <https://docs.Docker.com/get-Docker/>`_ suggests, and the `Nvidia Container Toolkit <https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html>`_.

-For example, in an AWS EC2 instance created with `Deep Learning AMI GPU PyTorch 1.13.0`, you can run the following commands to install Docker.
+For example, in an AWS EC2 instance without Docker preinstalled, you can run the following commands to install Docker.

 .. code-block:: bash